RobertoOnidi/ScorepochsGUI/README.md

 3. Upgrade pip (package installer for Python)
    **python -m pip install --upgrade pip**

-4. Create a folder named "scorepochs" in root directory C:\.
+4. Create a folder named "scorepochs".
 This will contain the Django project
    **mkdir scorepochs**

 5. Change the current folder